cu-swe4s-fall-2023/assignment-2-python-refresher-grha6459/README.md

 If non-numeric values are in the queried column, the statistical functions will return None.

 Unit and functional testing have also been added in the testing directory.
 The test_my_utils.py file creates a class to test the statistical capabilities.
 Finally, functional testing using the Stupid Simple Bash Testing framework (see here for more detail: https://github.com/ryanlayer/ssshtest).
 A test csv file has been added to this directory in the test_data subdirectory.

+Automated testing has been added to the github.
+The file test.yml specifies tests to be run, including running test_my_utils.py, test_print_fires.sh, and a check of PEP8 compliance. test.yml uses an environment, named swe4s.
+This environment is specified in the file environment.yml, which resides in the main directory.